Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Dynamics

 \subsection{Mean-field dynamics: Josephson oscillations and Macroscopic Quantum Self-Trapping}

-Let us recall the salient features of the mean-field dynamics in the $(\phi,z)$ phase space when pair tunneling is absent: $\Pi=0$ \cite{Mele-Messeguer, Raghavan}.
+The mean-field dynamics can be inferred from the phase-space structure of the stationary points of the energy $\mathcal E(\phi,z)$.
+While the location (and possible degeneracy) of the local minima determines the ground-state properties, the different dynamical regimes are governed by the overall arrangement of local minima, saddle points, and local maxima of $\mathcal E(\phi,z)$, see Figs.~\ref{fig2} and \ref{fig9}.
+Let us recall the salient features of the mean-field dynamics when pair tunneling is absent: $\Pi=0$ \cite{Mele-Messeguer, Raghavan}.
 Since $\mathcal E(\phi,z)$ is symmetric under the transformation $\phi \to -\phi$, we may restrict attention to the strip $[0,\pi]\times[-1,1]$.
 We consider first the case of repulsive interactions.
 For $0 \le \Lambda <1$ all trajectories are closed, representing Josephson oscillations around the minimum $(0,0)$ or the maximum $(\pi,0$).
 At $\Lambda=1$, the point $(\pi,0)$ undergoes a pitchfork bifurcation and becomes a saddle, while new maxima appear at $(\pi, \pm z_s)$.
 Hence the dynamics consists of Josephson oscillations around the minimum, with $\langle z(t)\rangle_t=0$, or closed orbits around the maxima with $\langle z(t)\rangle_t\neq 0$; the latter is the phase-locked ($\pi$-phase) macroscopic quantum self-trapping (MQST).
 Finally, for $\Lambda >2$, separatrices connecting the saddle points $(\pm\pi, 0)$ emerge, and a new region opens up between the separatrices and the libration regions of $(\pi, \pm z_s)$, where the system can explore open trajectories with $\langle z(t)\rangle_t \neq 0$, namely running-phase MQST.
 Increasing further the energy, trajectories may enter the small regions surrounding $(\pi, \pm z_s)$, giving rise again to $\pi$-phase MQST.
 The minimal requirement for which some initial conditions produce MQST is therefore $\Lambda > 1$.
 More generally, given the initial conditions $(\phi_0, z_0)$, MQST occurs when the energy of the trajectory exceeds the saddle energy, i.e. $\mathcal E(\phi_0, z_0)>\mathcal E(\pi, 0)$.
 This yields $\Lambda> 2(\sqrt{1-z_0^2}\cos\phi_0+1)/z_0^2$.

 Since the transformation $\phi \to \pi-\phi$, $\Lambda\to-\Lambda$ maps $\mathcal E \to -\mathcal E$, the phase-space portraits for attractive and repulsive interactions are identical up to a phase shift of $\pi$ combined with time reversal.
 Therefore the same dynamical regimes occur for attractive interactions; in particular, the condition for MQST is $\mathcal E(\phi_0, z_0)<\mathcal E(0,0)$, which yields $\Lambda < 2(\sqrt{1-z_0^2} \cos\phi_0-1)/z_0^2$.